tmoodley/kaldi-hugo-cms-template-sst/site/content/products.md

     alt: Security Guard Software
     image: /img/products/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Andy
     quote: >-
       The first time I used GuardForce, I couldn’t it could do everything it could do.
-  - author: Philipp Trommler
+  - author: Stuart
     quote: >-
       GuardForce is the software to manage your Security Guard Company.
 full_image: /img/products/products-full-width.jpg